Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Complexes with circle action

 Let $C_{-*}(S^1)$ denote the dg algebra of chains on the circle with coefficients in $\K$, graded cohomologically, with multiplication induced by the Pontryagin product $S^1 \times S^1 \ra S^1$.
 This algebra is {\it formal}, or quasi-isomorphic to its homology, an exterior algebra on one generator $\Lambda$ of degree -1 with no differential.
 Henceforth, by abuse of notation we take this exterior algebra as our working model for $C_{-*}(S^1)$

-and use the terminology $C_{-*}^{sing}(S^1)$ to refer to usual singular chains on $S^1$. \begin{defn} A {\em strict $S^1$-complex}, or a {\em chain complex with strict/dg $S^1$ action}, is a (unital) differential graded module over $\K[\Lambda]/\Lambda^2$. \end{defn} Let $(M,d)$ be a strict $S^1$-complex; by definition $(M,d)$ is a co-chain complex (note: all complexes are graded cohomologically by $\Z$ or $\Z/2$; in the latter case all degrees are implicitly modulo 2), and the dg $\K[\Lambda]/\Lambda^2$ module structure is equivalent to specificying the operation of multiplying by $\Lambda$
+and use the terminology $C_{-*}^{sing}(S^1)$ to refer to usual singular chains on $S^1$. \begin{defn} A {\em strict $S^1$-complex}, or a {\em chain complex with strict/dg $S^1$ action}, is a unital differential graded module over $\K[\Lambda]/\Lambda^2$. \end{defn} Let $(M,d)$ be a strict $S^1$-complex; by definition $(M,d)$ is a co-chain complex (recall our conventions for complexes from \S \ref{sec:conventions}) and the unital dg $\K[\Lambda]/\Lambda^2$ module structure is equivalent to the data of the single additional operation of multiplying by $\Lambda$

 which must square to zero and anti-commute with $d$.
 In other words, $(M,d,\Delta)$ is what is known as a {\it mixed complex}, see e.g., \cite{Burghelea:1986aa, Kassel:1987aa, Loday:1992fk}.

 We will need to work with the weaker notion of an $\ainf$ action, or rather an $\ainf$ module structure over $C_{-*}(S^1) = \K[\Lambda]/\Lambda^2$.
 Recall that a {\em (left) {\em $\ainf$ module $M$}} \cite{Keller:2006ab, Seidel:2008zr, Seidel:2008cr, ganatra1_arxiv} over the associative graded algebra $A = \K[\Lambda]/\Lambda^2$ is a graded $\K$-module $M$ equipped with maps